dhanushmc32/Python-DSA/stacks.md

    print("Popped element:", stack.pop())
    ```

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-This README gives an overview of the project and the functionality of the `Stack` implementation using a linked list.
-You can customize the repository link and add additional sections if needed.
+This README file now includes the complete code for the `Stack` implementation, making it easy to understand and use for anyone who checks out your repository.